synadia-io/control-plane-sdk-go/syncp/docs/AccountSearch.md

 ### NewAccountSearch

-`func NewAccountSearch(accountPublicKey string, id string, isSystemAccount bool, name string, ) *AccountSearch`
+`func NewAccountSearch(accountPublicKey string, id string, isScpAccount bool, isSystemAccount bool, name string, ) *AccountSearch`

 NewAccountSearch instantiates a new AccountSearch object This constructor will assign default values to properties that have it defined,